clchen28/campsite-hot-or-not/README.md

 - Flink
 - Storm

-Computation choice: **Flink**.
+Computation choice: **Spark**.
 Both Spark and Flink are unified processing frameworks, but are built with different mindsets.
 Spark is primarily a batch-oriented framework, and views streaming as a batch process over a small period of time (e.g. 1 s).
 Flink is focused on truly real-time processing, and views batch processing as a special case of stream processing (bounded stream processing).
-Flink has higher throughput than Spark as a direct result of how it's architected.
-One possible way that this project could scale up is if more IoT technologies are used - we can imagine that mobile phones can be used as ad-hoc weather sensors, and users may be issuing requests for many different locations.
-Flink would help scale up to handle this type of use case.
+Flink has lower latency than Spark, but for this application, achieving a minute decrease in latency for the computations will not affect our results much, and the results are not mission critical.
 Additionally, using one common tool helps to reduce the complexity of the codebase - the batch and streaming portions of the pipeline can reuse much of the same code.

 #### Databases
 ##### Analytics Database